8 officer-involved shootings reported in Colorado in a week

-DENVER — In the last week, law enforcement around Colorado has been involved in 10 separate shootings.
+DENVER — In the last eight days, law enforcement around Colorado has been involved in 10 separate shootings.
 The shootings have taken place throughout the state from Pueblo to the south to Fort Collins in the north - Aurora in the east and Frisco in the west.

 Since Jan.
 9, law enforcement in the city of Pueblo, Westminster, Colorado Springs, Fort Collins, Pueblo County, Frisco, Aurora, Englewood, Fort Lupton and Greeley have opened fire on suspects.